 As seen by the average of the fluorescence response (Fig. 1A- c), these cells have distinct, graded persistent activity during eye fixation.
 This persistent activity was quantified with a persistent firing metric, calculated as the area under an exponential fit to the firing rate profile determined from a deconvolution of the fluorescence data (methods).
 Overall, we observed that cells that were nearer to each other have similar persistence levels with cells at caudal locations having slightly higher persistence levels as compared to cells at rostral locations ( Sup.
 Fig. 1A ).
 As observed previously, the degree of persistent firing was distributed over a wide range (Figure 1A, D and Sup.
 Fig. 1B ).
 This result is consistent with the spatial organization of integrator cells in the larval zebrafish revealed by optical imaging (Miri:2011ib), and from paired unit recordings in goldfish and monkey(Aksay:2003un; Dale:2015hh).

 After functional identification of neural integrator cells, the tissue was fixed and sectioned for serial electron microscopy, imaged at 5x5x45nm resolution.
 These images were stitched and aligned to create a 3D electron microscopy volume (EM) that was registered with the LM volume.
 (Fig. 1B and Methods).
 The resulting EM volume extended ventrally from the Mauthner cell axon plane by 60m, caudally from the border of rhombomere 5/6 by 200m and laterally from the midline by 100m.
 The LM and EM volumes were registered to each other by an affine transform, producing correspondence of labeled cells and blood vessels (Fig. 1C).
-The soma of all 22 integrator cells from the LM volume were located in the EM volume within the rhombomeres 6,7 and 8 (Fig 1D).
+The soma of all 22 integrator cells from the LM volume were located in the EM volume within the rhombomeres 6,7 and 8 (Fig 1D) [possibly 6, not sure with tilt].
 This procedure revealed three loosely organized groups of cells (addressed later) in the imaged volume.
 Overlaying the persistence ’level’ of integrator cells revealed these groups to have cells with a large range of persistence levels.

 2.2 Inferring neurotransmitter identity of integrator neurons

 We attempted to infer neurotransmitter identity of the identified integrator cells based on their somatic locations.
 Cell bodies in the hindbrain of the larval zebrafish follow a stereotypic alternating stripes pattern of cell bodies and neuropil.
 Cells in the same stripe largely share the same neurotransmitter identity, and morphology (Higashijima:2004cn; Kinkhabwala:2011et; Koyama:2011kl).
 We projected the locations of all cell somata (Fig. 1D, ’+’ symbol) from the imaged area onto a single plane and noticed the emergence of alternating peaks of cell somata and neuropil, reminiscent of the stripe like pattern.
 We were able to locate 3 peaks, each corresponding to a likely stripe (Fig. 1D, bottom panel).
 Based on this, we inferred the putative neurotransmitter identity of the integrator cells.
 The medial most peak on the ipsilateral side overlaps with cells that were shown to express the alx transcription factor, and are mostly glutamatergic (Kimura:2006hd).
 Cells in this peak were previously shown to almost exclusively contain glutamatergic integrator cells (Lee:2015dv).
 The intermediate peak corresponds to cells shown to express the transcription factor dbx1b (Kinkhabwala:2011et).
-Integrator cells with a majority expressing glutamate and some expressing GABA have been reported along this stripe, with the a preference for dorsal cells to be glutamatergic, and ventral cells expressing GABA (Lee:2015dv).
+Integrator cells with a majority expressing glutamate and some expressing GABA have been reported along this stripe [majority GABA and glycine, minority glutamate], with the a preference for dorsal cells to be glutamatergic, and ventral cells expressing GABA (Lee:2015dv).
 The lateral most peak of cells corresponds with the expression of the barhl transcription factor, which is also thought to be glutamatergic (colombo\s\do5(z)ebrafish\s\do5(2)006; Kinkhabwala:2011et).

 2.3 Anatomical properties of integrator cells